island-lang/island-lang.github.io/README.md

 function factorial(num: integer)
 	for i = 1, out result = 1
 		if i <= num
-		 	// The continue statement defines the next values of 'result' and 'i': continue result = result * i, i = i + 1
+			// The continue statement defines the next values of 'result' and 'i': continue result = result * i, i = i + 1 end
+	end

 	return result
+end
 ```

 It may seem, at first, like `i` and `result` are no different than mutable variables, since they are repeatedly modified at every iteration, however, they are not actually mutable because they are not real variables!